cdot/HSAC/sensors/README.md

  "pass": "test",
  }
 ```
-Samples are recorded to the sample file in the format:
+This will record DHT11 samples read from GPIO 14 to "intake_temperature.csv" and "intake_humidity.csv", and seamples read from 28-0316027f81ff to "internal_temperature.csv".
+The DHT11 will be polled every 60 seconds, while the DS18x20 will be polled every 30 seconds.
+Samples will be kept a maximum of 24 hours.
+Sample files are in the format:
 ```
-ID,Date,Sample
+Date,Sample
 ```
-where ID is the sensor ID, Date is in epoch milliseconds, and Sample
-is the sample value.
+where Date is in epoch milliseconds, and Sample is the sample value.

 ## Running the application
 The sensors service needs to be started on boot, by `/etc/init.d/sensors.sh`